 The function selector and temperature selector make it very easy to apply the settings you require to your appliance.
-To find out which heating function is best for which type of food, please refer to the beginning of the instruction manual. $\rightarrow$ "Getting to know your appliance" on page 8
+To find out which heating function is best for which type of food, please refer to the beginning of the instruction manual. → "Getting to know your appliance" on page 8 at 190 °C.

-Example in the picture: Top/bottom heating at 190 °C.
+Example in the picture: Top/bottom heating

-1. Use the function selector to set the heating function.

-2. Use the temperature selector to set the temperature or grill setting.
+- 1. Use the function selector to set the heating function. - 2.
+Use the temperature selector to set the temperature or grill setting.

-The appliance will start heating after a few seconds.
+The appliance starts heating after a few seconds.